ShuoqiChen/Template-tracking-with-drift-correction-Lucas-Kanade/README.md

 **What is in the demo?**

 In this demo, I demonstrate the robustness and versatility of Lucas-Kanade method by showing the the tracker successful handle different object tracking in video.
-1) Car moving on the street
-2) Toy manipulated by a moving hand
-3) Convoy of cars driving in an open space

 1. Car moving on the street
 1. Toy manipulated by a moving hand